scvphillips/STEP/README.md

 ## Data Collection

 This repository contains the data for FCEVP.
 This data is collected from the Suprevisors of Election in the respective counties in which on-campus early voting polling places have been located at Florida universities.
-The CSV files provide data for the 2018, 2020, and 2022 November general election.
+CSV files provide data for the 2018, 2020, and 2022 November general election.
 Files contain the distribution of votes cast at each campus location (2018, 2022), as well as a breakdown of votes by the date of early voting (2020).
+Some of the data is presented [here](https://www.stephencphillips.com/research/campus-voting).

 Please note that polling locations are not consistent across elections.
 For example, FSU and FAMU shared a polling site in 2018 but had independent sites in 2020.
 In addition, the UNF did not have an on-campus polling place in 2020 or 2022.
 Furthremore, Supreviors of Elections present data differently in each county and across elections.
 Efforts are ongoing to ensure the completeness of data.

-## Data Collection
+## Suggested Citations

 Please remember to cite this repository and the underlying datasets when using them.